MiroslavBurda/sokolska/README.md

-# sokolska
+# Sokolska
-Materials for hobby robotics on grammar school Sokolska in Brno
+Materials for hobby robotics on grammar school Sokolska in Brno in Czech language